Alberobello Puglia

 Dubrovnik City Walls

-Dubrovnik’s single best attraction is its towering wall surrounding historic old town.
+Dubrovnik’s single best attraction is its towering wall surrounding the historic old town.
 Offering an unforgettable scenic mile-long stroll, you will get terrific views of the city and its bright rooftops.
 It is a perfect opportunity for taking plenty of memorable photos.
 We enjoyed every minute of the walk even though there was a sweltering heatwave!
 Nevertheless, it was definitely worth it!
 Wear sunscreen, perhaps a hat, and bring water.
 It’s a good idea to buy tickets in advance.
 Purchase at the official City Walls Dubrovnik website.
 Adult ticket price is 35 euros.

 City Walls of Dubrovnik